This post is all about the most epic 3 day New Orleans itinerary.

 Day 7 – Essaouira

-Finish your trip relaxing on the beach or exploring Essaouira’s historic port.
+Finish your trip by relaxing on the beach or exploring Essaouira’s historic port.
 Don’t forget to snap a pic of the beautiful blue boats!

 Essaouira, Morocco

 Essaouira is such a lovely town that requires it’s own in-depth guides.
-If you are lucky enough to fit this gem into your Morocco itinerary, you can peek my Essaouira Travel Guide and/or my Essaouira Pocket Guide.
+If you are lucky enough to fit this gem into your Morocco itinerary, you can check out my Essaouira Travel Guide and/or my Essaouira Pocket Guide.
 WiFi is spotty so I really do recommend downloading the free Pocket Guide to keep on your phone!

 That concludes the Best 1-Week Itinerary for Morocco!
 If you are having any doubts about making the leap to this incredible country, I must urge you to go!
-Enter the country with an open-mind, respectfulness, and prepare to be totally amazed.

 Essaouira is a fishing town located in the Western region of Morocco.
 Don’t overlook this charming port village during your time in Morocco, it is truly a gem!